-The Sherlock Sentinels Advisory Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
-The Core Committee helps to plan activities for Sherlock Sentinels and work on projects adopted by the Committee.
+The Advisory Committee is a group of up to 20 Sentinels who meet bi-monthly at the Sherlock Center.
+The Advisory Committee helps to plan the meetings for the Sentinels.
 Advisory Committee members also participate in an annual review of the Sherlock Center's five-year plan and are asked to provide feedback on specific Sherlock Center activities throughout the year.

 For more information or to ask a question, contact: